Münster: Sports

 The city is home to Preußen Münster, which was founded on 30 April 1906.
 The main section is football, and the team plays at Preußenstadion.
 Other important sports teams include the USC Münster e.V. volleyball club.

+Uni Baskets Münster is the city's professional basketball team.
+Home games are at Sporthalle Berg Fidel.

 British forces

 After the Second World War, Münster became a major station within Osnabrück Garrison, part of British Forces Germany.
 Their presence was gradually reduced, yet there are still many active military bases.
 The last forces left Münster on 4 July 2013.